Alexander Farnese, Duke of Parma: Spanish Armada

 The plan was that Parma's troops would cross the channel in barges, protected by the Armada.
 Santa Cruz was appointed commander of the armada but died in early 1588 and command of the armada was given to the incompetent Duke of Medina Sidonia.
 The Armada entered the English Channel in the summer of that year but poor communication between Parma and the Armada's commander made effective coordination difficult.
 Alexander informed Philip II that his barges were nothing more than flat-bottomed transport vessels, not warships, and he was being blockaded by English ships thus preventing him from leaving Nieuwpoort and Dunkirk.
 Farnese expected the Armada to clear a passage for his barges.
 Parma's troops were also threatened by the presence of Dutch forces in flyboats, who hoped to destroy the barges and drown Parma's army at sea.
 In contrast, Medina Sedonia expected Parma to fight his way out from the ports and meet him in the channel.
 The English attack on the Armada in the Battle of Gravelines (1588), followed by an unfavourable change in wind direction, made link-up impossible.

 After the failure of the Armada, fortune seems to have abandoned the Duke of Parma.
 Farnese broke up his camp in Dunkirk in September and sent the Marquis de Renty to the island of Tholen in preparation to besiege the predominately English garrison at Bergen Op Zoom.
 Renty did not succeed in capturing Tholen, blaming bad weather, whereupon Farnese expressed that he should have led the expedition personally.
 Nevertheless, on 19 September 1588, Alexander set out from Bruges with his army to besiege Bergen Op Zoom.
 After a six-week siege, with winter approaching, Parma abandoned the enterprise and withdrew to Brussels, sending his troops into winter quarters.

 Alexander's final major victory in the Netherlands was Geertruidenberg, a strategic gateway to Holland.
 The English garrison there was in full revolt for lack of pay.
-An English representative offered the city to Parma where it was ultimately delivered to him on 9 April 1589.
+An English representative offered the city to Parma and it was ultimately delivered to him on 9 April 1589.